Santiago – The Heart of Chile

 History and Economy

-Founded in 1541 by Spanish conquistador Pedro de Valdivia, Santiago was originally a colonial outpost, and it has grown to become one of the most modern and economically powerful cities in Latin America.
+Santiago having originally been a colonial outpost, but today it has grown to become one of the most modern and economically powerful cities in Latin America.
 Its historic centre still preserves much of its colonial architecture, but it has expanded to include modern skyscrapers and sprawling suburbs.
 Today, Santiago stands as the financial, political, and cultural centre of Chile.
 It boasts a high standard of living compared to the rest of Latin America and is home to a range of industries, including finance, retail, telecommunications, and education.
 Its proximity to Chile’s vast copper mines has also made it a key player in global mining.

 Chile’s economy, powered largely by copper exports, has helped it weather several financial crises.
 Santiago is a hub for the mining industry, with many global mining companies headquartered here.
 The city’s economic strength has helped drive its development into one of the most advanced and stable cities in South America, though this growth has also widened the gap between Santiago and the rest of the country.